Saint Petersburg Electrotechnical University: After the revolution

 Prof. Valentin Kovalenkov and Prof. Nikolai Scritsky introduced a new Telemechanics major.
-Later the Department of Automation and Telemechanics was founded as well.
-Valentin Vologdin founded a laboratory of high-frequency electrical engineering at LETI in 1935.
-The laboratory became a research institute of high-frequency currents in 1947.
+Later the Department of Automation and Telemechanics was founded.

-During the Second World War, many academic and administrative staff members, as well as students of the Institute went off to the front.
+During the Second World War, many academic and administrative staff members, as well as students of the Institute went to the front.
 When Leningrad was besieged, a group of scientists led by Prof. Sergei Rinkevich remained there.
 In April 1942, Rinkevich helped establish the Research Bureau affiliated to the People's Commissariat of the Shipbuilding Industry that carried out special tasks to ensure the defense of Leningrad.
 Prof. A. Alekseev organized welding works on Lake Ladoga.
 He repaired metal parts of berths and vessels utilized on the Road of Life.
 A monument dedicated to students and employees of LETI who died in the Great Patriotic War was erected on Instrumentalnaya Street on November 5, 1986.

 In 1992, the institute received the status of a Technical University.
 In 1998, the Ugra branch of ETU “LETI” (Yugorsk, Khanty-Mansi Autonomous Okrug) was opened.